mlembke/Arkanoid/README.md

-Arkanoid
+Simple Arkanoid game clone in C++14 using OpenGL 3.1 with GLFW3, GLEW, GLM and SOIL.

-Simple Arkanoid game clone in C++ using OpenGL 3.1
+Platforms: Windows 7, 8, 8.1, 10